Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Second, linking a family tree to your DNA test lets you take advantage of the analysis tools your testing company offers.
 Here’s a quick rundown of how each company is trying to help you make connections with your matches when you post your genealogy information:

-Family Tree DNA: Here, you can upload a GEDCOM file containing your family tree data (you can generate a GEDCOM from your genealogy software or from many online tree websites).
+Here, you can upload a GEDCOM file containing your family tree data (you can generate a GEDCOM from your genealogy software or from many online tree websites).
 This will allow others to open the GEDCOM in their genealogy software and examine it for matching surnames and places.
 And if you fill out the surnames and locations tab in your account settings, the site will double-check your list against the surnames your matches enter, and then highlight the matching surnames in the Ancestral Surnames column of your main matches page.
 You then can focus on these lines for a shared genealogical connection.
+You can also link your matches to their rightful places on your tree to help you keep everyone organized.

-MyHeritage: When you link your MyHeritage family tree to your DNA results, the site employs its Smart Matching technology to compare your tree with your matches’ trees and displays the individuals who overlap.
+When you link your MyHeritage family tree to your DNA results, the site employs its Smart Matching technology to compare your tree with your matches’ trees and displays the individuals who overlap.
+This is super-sized in a feature called The Theory of Family Relativity where MyHeritage pulls in data from trees and genealogical records to give you a head start on discovering how you might be related to your DNA match.

 It’s easy to build a tree one relative at a time at AncestryDNA or MyHeritage.
 You also could create a tree in genealogy software such as Legacy Family Tree, RootsMagic or Family Tree Maker, then export a GEDCOM file for upload to AncestryDNA, MyHeritage or Family Tree DNA.
 If you’re not comfortable putting your entire family tree online, make a simple “skeleton” tree with just your ancestors’ names and their dates and places of birth and death.
 That’s enough to help matches estimate when and where your common roots might lie—possibly leading to a bigger family tree for both of you.